Silverune/Sweet16/README.md

 # Sweet16

+A Commodore 64 implementation of Steve Wozniak's *Sweet16* 16-bit metaprocessor processor using *Kick Assembler*

+# Note
 | :exclamation: | This project requires use of the separate fork ```Sweet16Core``` available [here](https://github.com/Silverune/Sweet16Core) |
 |---------------|:------------------------|

 | :memo:        | Sweet16 was developed in Microsoft Studio Code using a forked Kick Assembler extension available [here](https://github.com/Silverune/Sweet16VSCKickAssembler)   |
 |---------------|:------------------------|
--

-A Commodore 64 implementation of Steve Wozniak's *Sweet16* 16-bit metaprocessor processor using *Kick Assembler*

 # Overview
 In 1977, Steve Wozniak wrote an article for BYTE magazine about a 16-bit "metaprocessor" that he had invented to deal with manipulating 16-bit values on an 8-bit CPU (6502) for the *AppleBASIC* he was writing at the time.
 What he came up with was "*Sweet16*"  which he referred to "*as a 6502 enhancement package, not a stand alone processor*".
 It defined sixteen 16-bit registers (```R0``` to ```R15```) which under the bonnet were implemented as 32 contiguous memory locations located in zero page.
 Some of the registers were dual purpose (e.g., ```R0``` doubled as the *Sweet16* accumulator).